whiteducksoftware/azure-devops-trigger-pipelines-task/README.md

 Flags:
   -h, --help                   help for trigger
-  -p, --project string         Name of the Azure DevOps Project
-      --targetRefName string   (Optional) Specify the GitRef on which the Pipeline should run --targetVersion string   (Optional) Specify the Commit Hash on which the Pipeline should run -w, --waitForCompletion      (Optional) Specify if the task should block until the target pipeline is completed
+  -p, --project string         Name of the Azure DevOps Project -r, --targetRefName string   (Optional) Specify the GitRef on which the Pipeline should run -v, --targetVersion string   (Optional) Specify the Commit Hash on which the Pipeline should run -w, --waitForCompletion      (Optional) Specify if the task should block until the target pipeline is completed

 Global Flags: